mlg-/bug-squishing/README.md

 Some common Ruby errors:

 `NameError`: You're trying to call something that is spelled wrong or plain old doesn't exist.
 Did you forget to capitalize your class name?
-Did you misspell the name of the method you actually want?
+Did you misspell the name of the method you actually want? (`AnotherClass.new`)

 `NoMethod`: You're trying to call a method that isn't available or doesn't exist for the given variable.
 Usually this is because you think your variable is a string or an integer or an array...but it's actually `nil`.
-Nil has very few methods available to it, compared to most other ruby data types.
+Nil has very few methods available to it, compared to most other ruby data types. (`kittens.non_existent_method`)

 `LoadError`: You're trying to call a file from the wrong place.
 Or it doesn't exist yet.
 Or it's in a different folder than you think it is.
-Or you misspelled its name.
+Or you misspelled its name. (`require_relative' 'bloop'`)

 `ArgumentError`: You're trying to give a method too many arguments...or too few.
-Check out the numbers to help clear things up: `(0 for 1)` means one argument is required and you aren't passing it. `(2 for 1)` means you're passing two and it only takes one!
+Check out the numbers to help clear things up: `(0 for 1)` means one argument is required and you aren't passing it. `(2 for 1)` means you're passing two and it only takes one! (`SomeClass.new("bloop")`)

 'TypeError': You're trying to do something with an integer that you can only do with a string.
-Or any other data type mismatch. i.e.: `[1, 2, 3].first("two")`.
+Or any other data type mismatch. i.e.: `[1, 2, 3].first("two")`. (`s.some_method`)

 ## Sanity check *everything*